 Pappy & Harriet’s Pioneertown Palace

-If fear of starving to death (like in all those Westerns that were shot here) stays in your way to a visit to Pioneertown, get rid of it once and forever.
+If fear of starving to death (like in all those Westerns that were shot here) stays in the way of visiting Pioneertown, get rid of it once and forever.
 When the hunger kicks in, go to Pappy & Harriet’s.
 Famous for its outstanding Barbecue, the place gathers both occasional gourmands as well as some of the world famous musicians.
 From time to time, the restaurant surprises the visitors of Pioneertown with live shows performed by local musicians and bands from all corners of the world.

 Hours: You can visit Pappy & Harriet’s Pioneertown Palace from Thursday to Sunday, from 11:00 am until 9:30 pm.
 On Monday, the place welcomes its hungry guests from 4:00 pm until 9:30 pm.